department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/README.md

 Please see the [Payment/Financial Discovery Synthesis and MVP doc](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/discovery-and-research/payment-discovery-synthesis.md) for detailed documentation on the MVP requirements.

 - Most recent payment (31 days out - Confirmed via [this Slack message](https://dsva.slack.com/archives/C909ZG2BB/p1640031990019000), anything older will result in the payment card/block not showing, replaced with a text statement "You haven't received any payments in the past 30 days." (links for debt (if appllicable) and direct deposit will remain.)
 - Dynamic debt text (You have 2 outstanding debt.
-"Manage your VA debt" is the [link](va.gov/manage-va-debt/your-debt) on the same line)
+"Manage your VA debt" is the [link](va.gov/manage-va-debt/your-debt) on the same line), in the case of no debt, the debt box will be replaced with text "Your debt balance is $0".
 - Manage your direct deposit [link](va.gov/profile/direct-deposit)
 - View your payment history [link](va.gov/va-payment-history/payments)
+- Learn about VA debt [link](va.gov/va-debt-management)

 **Not In Scope**
 - Survivors pension